CSSclasses/CSSclasses/_posts/2015-01-12-css-transitions.markdown

 </body>
 {% endhighlight %}

 Notice how you did not need to define an animation but still the browser animates between the two states?
-All we did is insert `transition: 1s all;` which is the transition shorthand with just the first two values that are a `transition-duration` of 1 second and the `transition-property` of `all` which means the browser will animate between all properties that have changed.
+All we did is insert `transition: 1s all;` which is the transition shorthand with only the first two values that are a `transition-duration` of 1 second and the `transition-property` of `all` which means the browser will animate between all properties that have changed.
 You could also define different transitions for different properties, separated by a comma.
 Let’s go a little overboard with that and also use the other transition values:

 <p data-height="458" data-theme-id="dark" data-slug-hash="MowpMv" data-default-tab="result" data-user="CSSclasses"
 data-embed-version="2" data-pen-title="CSSclasses :hover" class="codepen">See the Pen <a href="https://codepen.io/team/CSSclasses/pen/MowpMv/">CSSclasses :hover</a> by CSSclasses (<a href="https://codepen.io/CSSclasses">@CSSclasses</a>) on <a href="https://codepen.io">CodePen</a>.</p>